-The U.S. Treasury will provide \$500 billion dollars to businesses for economic relief.
-Airlines and air cargo will receive \$29 billion in assistance and \$17 billion will be allocated to companies who assist with our National Security.
-The act ensures airlines may not cut employee payroll (until September 30, 2020), if they wish to receive funding, and provides an additional \$4 million in payroll funding for services contracted by airlines.
+Through the Coronavirus Economic Stabilization Act, the U.S. Treasury provides \$500 billion dollars to businesses for economic relief.
+Airlines and air cargo will receive \$29 billion in assistance and \$17 billion will be allocated to companies who assist with national security.
+The Act ensures airlines may not cut employee payroll (until September 30, 2020), if they wish to receive funding, and provides an additional \$4 million in payroll funding for services contracted by airlines.

-The Federal Reserve System will receive the remaining \$454 billion dollars plus any additional funds left over for existing or new facilities.
-The Federal Reserve, according to a recent report from the Hutchins Center on Fiscal and Monetary Policy at the Brookings Institution, will have \$4.54 trillion in lending power due to the new legislation.
-It also grants the Federal Reserve power to create facilities targeting "main street."
-Additionally, the act places a moratorium on foreclosures on federal backed mortgages for both single and multifamily residences.
-The act also places a moratorium on eviction filings for 120 days.
+The Federal Reserve System will receive the remaining \$454 billion plus any additional funds left over for existing or new programs and facilities.
+According to the Hutchins Center on Fiscal and Monetary Policy at the Brookings Institution, the Fed will be able to leverage this funding into \$4.54 trillion in lending power.
+The Coronavirus Economic Stabilization Act also grants the Federal Reserve power to create new facilities targeting main street businesses.
+Additionally, the Act places a moratorium on foreclosures on federal backed mortgages for both single and multifamily residences and a moratorium on eviction filings for 120 days.